AviatrixSystems/Docs/HowTos/tgw_plan.rst

 each domain can communicate with each other despite the fact that they are in different domains.
 Aviatrix Controller takes care of both VPC route table and AWS Transit Gateway route table programming and updates.

-Highlight a domain on the left panel and click Add, the domain will appears to the right.
+Highlight a domain on the left panel and click Add, the domain will appear to the right.

 In the example shown below, the intention is to connect the newly created prod_domain in Step 2 to the Aviatrix_Edge_Domain so that VPCs in the prod_domain can communicate with on-prem servers and hosts.